aws-samples/spark-on-aws-lambda/README.md

 ##### sample-spark-script-csv-to-delta-table.py
 <p> This script is a PySpark script that can be used to read a CSV file from an S3 location, add a timestamp column to it, and write it to a Delta table in another Amazon S3 location.</p>

+##### sample-accomodations-to-deequ.py
+<p> This script is a PySpark script that can be used to read a CSV or Parquet file from an S3 location, run deequ to do data quality checks and write the verification results and metrics to Amazon S3 bucket location.</p>

 ##### sample_script_glue_integration
 <p>The provided script showcases a seamless integration between PySpark and the AWS Glue Data Catalog.
 Utilizing the AWS Python SDK, Boto3, the script enables efficient interactions with AWS Glue, allowing users to fetch table metadata and read data directly from specified S3 locations.
 This allows SoAL framework to interact with AWS Glue data catalog
    and read tables.
 The schema can be capture by AWS Glue crawler.</p>